wooflock/dcs-a4-skyhawk-armament-panel/README.md

 If the switch is ON on my plaxiglass armamanetpanel, the switch will be turned on automatically if i crash and respawn in a new plane.

+the switches numbered 5, 3, 2, and 1 in the picture above are now added in the code.